-Global Challenges Foundation - New Shape Library
+Global Challenges Foundation - Proposals for New Shape Prize 2018

 Title: Global Governance and the Emergence of Global Institutions for the 21st Century

 This proposal builds upon structures for international cooperation existing at least since the creation of the UN.
 The proposed institutions and processes aim to strike a balance between overly ambitious proposals with little chance of acceptance, and more politically feasible ones that fail to solve the multiple problems of today’s world.